barbara-barta/princess_bride_classification/README.md

 ## Model Selection

 We compared the models using cross-validation, selecting the best performer based on the F-score.
-Evaluation included the use of confusion matrices for visual inspection of results.

 ## Model evaluation

+Evaluation included the use of confusion matrices for visual inspection of results, as well as studying the precision, recall and F-score.

 ## Future Work